Emerald at a Glance

 What Science Says

-From a mineralogical perspective, Emerald is a variety of beryl (Be3Al2(SiO3)6) colored green by trace amounts of chromium and/or vanadium.
+Emerald is a variety of beryl colored green by trace chromium and/or vanadium.

 - ◆Its hardness of 7.

-- ◆5-8 makes it relatively hard, but natural inclusions and internal fractures (the "jardin") make it more brittle than its hardness suggests.
+- ◆5-8 is decent, but natural inclusions and fractures make it more brittle than that number suggests.

-- ◆Most commercial Emeralds are treated with oils or resins to fill surface-reaching fractures and improve clarity — this is an accepted industry practice that should be disclosed.
+- ◆Most commercial Emeralds are treated with oils or resins to fill fractures and improve clarity — this is standard practice in the industry and should always be disclosed.

 Which Chakras Does Emerald Connect To?